Grant Aviation: Operations

-Grant Aviation serves over 100 communities in Alaska throughout the Yukon-Kuskokwim Delta, the Aleutians and Bristol Bay.with bases in Anchorage, Bethel, Cold Bay, Dillingham, Emmonak, Kenai, King Salmon and Unalaska/Dutch Harbor.
-IIt provides air ambulance services in the Yukon-Kuskokwim Delta Region through a contract with LifeMed Alaska.
+Grant Aviation serves over 100 communities in Alaska throughout the Yukon-Kuskokwim Delta, the Aleutians and Bristol Bay, with bases in Anchorage, Bethel, Cold Bay, Dillingham, Emmonak, Kenai, King Salmon and Unalaska/Dutch Harbor.
+It provides air ambulance services in the Yukon-Kuskokwim Delta Region through a contract with LifeMed Alaska.

 Fleet

 Grant Aviation flies a fleet of small propeller-driven airplanes, including:

 On 7 July 2020, Grant Aviation acquired 10 Cessna 208 Caravans, and five Cessna 207 planes at Ravn Alaska's bankruptcy auction.

 Community awareness

 Grant Aviation, along with Bering Air, Frontier Flying Service, Northern Air Cargo, PenAir, and Ryan Air, participates in the Flying Can service, which allows rural Alaskan communities to recycle aluminum cans and now number 1 PET bottles in cooperation with Alaskans for Litter Prevention and Recycling.
 Grant provides air ambulance services in the Yukon-Kuskokwim Delta Region through a contract with LifeMed Alaska.
 Grant Aviation also has a program to move shelter animals from the Kenai to Anchorage, where they have a better chance of getting adopted.